Background Checks for Drivers of Transportation Network Companies

-- A multi-state and multi-jurisdiction criminal records locator or other similar commercial nationwide database with validation; and
+- Multi-state and multi-jurisdiction criminal records locator or other similar commercial nationwide database with validation

-- A search of the United States Department of Justice (USDOJ) National Sex Offender Public Web site.
+- Search of the United States Department of Justice (USDOJ) National Sex Offender Public Website

-The law would prohibit TNC’s from hiring, retaining, or contracting with a driver who:
+The law would prohibit Transportation Network Companies from hiring, retaining, or contracting a driver who possess the following characteristics:

-- Is registered on the USDOJ National Sex Offender Public Website;
+- Registered on the USDOJ National Sex Offender Public Website

-- Has been convicted of a terrorism-related felony or other violent felonies specified in the new law;or
+- Convicted of a terrorism-related felony or other violent felonies specified in the new law

-- Has been convicted within the past seven years of misdemeanor assault or battery, a domestic violence offense, driving under the influence of alcohol or drugs, or other felonies specified in the new law.
+- Convicted within the past seven years of misdemeanor assault or battery, a domestic violence offense, driving under the influence of alcohol or drugs, or other felonies specified in the new law